JGCRI/gcam-doc/solver.md

 GCAM this situation occurs predictably at high and low price extremes.
 Many of the input supply and demand functions saturate in extreme price regimes, leading to zero derivatives.
-One of the ways GCAM deals with this problem by excluding markets with obvious price extremes from the Broyden solver and using other solver algorithms on them until their prices come into the normal price domain.
+One of the ways GCAM deals with this problem is by excluding markets with obvious price extremes from the Broyden solver and using other solver algorithms on them until their prices come into the normal price domain.